PengchengXieLSEC/A-New-DFO-Method-Using-an-Improved-Model/README.md

 reproduce the result in our paper by the following step:

+0. go to the file "newmodelnewes_xpc_yyx"

 1. please load frec.mat

 (can be downloaded from https://drive.google.com/drive/folders/1p4ghUue2NI9yk2TbhjsMW-yxy_pxJoo8?usp=sharing)

 by typing "load('frec.mat',frec)" in the commend line of MATLAB

-2. please run the following codes to obtain the performance profiles and data profiles shown in the paper
+2. please run the following codes to obtain the "T" used by performance profiles and data profiles shown in the paper

     [np, ns, ~, ~] = size(frec);